 “I think it’s a combination of looking for it as well as having the market kind of force it on you.”

 Dan points to several areas of disruption, including life and accident insurance.
-Absence management has also been transforming, as states and cities are requiring companies to offer various types of pay leaves and disability insurance.
+Absence management has also transformed, as states and cities are requiring companies to offer various types of pay leaves and disability insurance.

 Another area of disruption is the increase in employee-funded products.
-While these changes are impacting every major player in the market, Dan feels they should be seen as opportunities.
+While these changes are impacting every major player in the market, Dan feels we should see them as opportunities.

 Meeting the consumer where they are